 TRIUMPH/Master of Public Health dual degree

-TRIUMPH students have the option to pursue an MPH degree in conjunction with TRIUMPH.
-Dual degree TRIUMPH/MPH students start TRIUMPH in Milwaukee at the beginning of phase two with their colleagues.
+TRIUMPH students have the option to pursue a master of public health (MPH) degree in conjunction with TRIUMPH.
+Dual degree TRIUMPH/MPH students start TRIUMPH in Milwaukee at the beginning of Phase 2 with their colleagues.
 They enroll in the School of Medicine and Public Health Master of Public Health Program between year three and four of medical school.
 Following the year of MPH coursework, they continue in TRIUMPH's phase three curriculum.
-TRIUMPH coursework provides eight hours of elective credits toward the MPH degree (out of 42 total credits).
+The MPH Program requires medical students complete seven elective credits, all of which are fulfilled through the TRIUMPH curriculum (out of 42 total MPH degree credits).

 Students may combine the TRIUMPH project and the Master of Public Health Program's 240-hour Applied Practice Experience into one project, which will span 3½ years and represent 400 hours of total effort (80 hours in phase two, 240 hours during the MPH year, and 80 hours in phase three).